Rajasekhar4314/Azure-Data-Engineering/README.md

 # AZ Blob:
 It's basically a storage account storing Terabytes and Petabytes of data with structured and Unstructured data.
-Below are some services that are provided by Azure Blob, ADLS, File share, Queue service, Azure Tables
+Below are some services that are provided by Azure.
+Blob, ADLS, File share, Queue service, Azure Tables.

 # AZ Data Factory
 Activities: Copy, Foreach, If, GetMeta data, Execute, Data flow, Lookup, Web activity and others.